 - (a) Material.
 Main and equipment bonding jumpers shall be of copper or other corrosion-resistant material.
-A main bonding jumper shall be a wire, bus, screw, or similar suitable conductor. - (b) Attachment.
-Main and equipment bonding jumpers shall be attached in the manner specified by the applicable provisions of Section 250-113 for circuits and equipment and by Section 250-115 for grounding electrodes. - (c) Size Equipment Bonding Jumper on Supply Side of Service and Main Bonding Jumper.
-The bonding jumper shall not be smaller than the sizes given in Table 250-94 for grounding electrode conductors. - (d) Size Equipment Bonding Jumper on Load Side of Service.
+A main bonding jumper shall be a wire, bus, screw, or similar suitable conductor. - (b) Construction.
+Where a main bonding jumper is a screw, the screw shall be identified with a green finish that shall be visible with the screw installed. - (c) Attachment.
+Main and equipment bonding jumpers shall be attached in the manner specified by the applicable provisions of Section 250-113 for circuits and equipment and by Section 250-115 for grounding electrodes. - (d) Size Equipment Bonding Jumper on Supply Side of Service and Main Bonding Jumper.
+The bonding jumper shall not be smaller than the sizes given in Table 250-94 for grounding electrode conductors. - (e) Size Equipment Bonding Jumper on Load Side of Service.
 The equipment bonding jumper on the load side of the service overcurrent devices shall not be smaller than the sizes listed by Table 250-95 for equipment grounding conductors.
 A single common continuous equipment bonding jumper shall be permitted to bond two or more raceways or cables where the bonding jumper is sized in accordance with Table 250-95 for the largest overcurrent device supplying circuits therein.